BananaTigeer/TrackMAPI/Readme.md

 Once finished, hit `Save`.

 ### One last configuration
-For some reason, the published HTML reports either won't display anything at all or be outright broken.
-(To do: confirm if CSS and security issue).
+For some reason, the HTML reports won't display properly unless a special command is run in the Script Console.
 To fix this, head back to the `Dashboard`, `Manage Jenkins`, `Script Console`, then copy and paste this line then run:

     System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "")